Thomas Townshend, 1st Viscount Sydney: Political career

 Although the colonisation of New South Wales was just one among many responsibilities of the Secretary of State, Sydney was recognised as the "Originator of the Plan of Colonization for New South Wales" by David Collins, who dedicated his Account of the English Colony in New South Wales with these words.
 Collins wrote that Sydney's "benevolent Mind" had led him "to conceive this Method of redeeming many Lives that might be forfeit to the offended Laws; but which, being preserved under salutary Regulations, might afterward become useful to Society"; and to Sydney's "Patriotism the Plan presented a Prospect of commercial and political Advantage".
 In choosing the name "Sydney" when he was raised to the peerage in 1783, Thomas Townshend demonstrated his pride in descent from the Sidney family, who had been eminent opponents of Stuart absolutism.
 Sydney thought of himself as a Whig, by which he meant he was opposed to any increase in the power and authority of the Royal prerogative.
 The name "Sydney" (with special reference to Algernon Sydney, d.1683) was a synonym in the eighteenth century political lexicon for opposition to tyranny and absolutism.
 It is probable that Sydney was aware of his distinguished ancestor, Algernon Sidney's characterisation of the founders of imperial Rome: “Thus we find a few Men assembling together upon the Banks of the Tiber, resolv’d to build a City, and set up a Government among themselves”.
 Sydney was responsible for giving the new colony a constitution and judicial system suitable for a colony of free citizens rather than a prison.
 Phillip's second commission of 2 April 1787 made him governor of a colony with a civil government, not of a penal settlement with a military government.
 The Governor's commission, together with the colony's charter of justice establishing the legal regime, brought into existence in New South Wales a colony whose inhabitants enjoyed all the rights and duties of English law, where slavery was illegal.

 Personal life

 Sydney married Elizabeth, daughter of Richard Powys, MP, in 1760.
 He died in June 1800, aged 67, and was succeeded in his titles by his son, John.
 Sydney was buried in the Scadbury chapel in the parish church of St Nicholas's in Chislehurst in southeast London, where a large memorial tablet to him may be seen.
 The Viscountess Sydney died in May 1826, aged 90.

 Their daughter, Mary (died 1821), married John Pitt, 2nd Earl of Chatham, but had no children.
+Another daughter, Henrietta, married Charles Montagu-Scott, 4th Duke of Buccleuch.